Roguezilla/starboard/README.md

 and can embed intagram(when discord embeds break, off by default) and reddit(more of a quality of life addition as reddit embeds by discord are pretty awful, on by default)

-and can embed intagram(when discord embeds break, off by default) and reddit(more of a quality of life addition as reddit embeds by discord are pretty awful, on by default)

 first thing you have do is install the requirements:
 ```bash
 pip install -r requirements.txt